 - Warm-Up Jam – This session offers an opportunity to play music with your friends, warm up your instruments and chops, and activate your musical brain process.
 All musicians are welcome, but it will be tailored to intermediate and advanced players.
 Billy will lead you through a list of old favorites and perhaps offer a challenge or two for some pieces.

 - Beg. / Int.
 Fife, Snare, Bass – These classes are designed for musicians who are relatively new to their instruments, still working on basic skills but have some tunes under your belt; these classes will be followed by small group classes where specific skills will be improved.
 Beginner fifes will have a chance to continue working on skills instead of attending the ensemble if the musician feels like they would like to continue practicing.

 - Adv.
 Fife, Snare, Bass – These classes are designed for musicians who have been playing for some time and are working on applying advanced skills to more difficult music.
 Advanced snare musicians will have a chance to continue working on skills instead of attending the ensemble if the musician feels like they would like to continue working on their playing dynamics.

 - Int. / Adv.
-Bagpipe – This all-day class will cover methods to improve chanter playing and the dynamics of songs often played in Scottish pipe bands.
+Bagpipe – This all-day class will cover intermediate to advanced methods of playing the highland bagpipe.

 - Fife & Drum Ensembles – Coming back together, the fifes and drums will have several sessions throughout the day to run through the music and continue practicing the new songs taught in the morning.